Springwells Township, Michigan

-Springwells Township is a defunct civil township in Wayne County, in the U.S. state of Michigan.
+Springwells Township was a civil township in Wayne County, in the U.S. state of Michigan.
 All of the land is now incorporated as part of the cities of Detroit and Dearborn.
-Springwells is also famously known as the birthplace of Henry Ford.

 History

-Springwells Township was formed by an act of the territorial governor Lewis Cass on January 5, 1818, but the boundaries were not firmly designated until 1827.
+Springwells Township was formed by an act of the territorial governor Lewis Cass on January 5, 1818, but the township was not organized until 1827, at which time it was bordered by Hamtramck Township and Detroit to the east, Oakland County to the north, Bucklin Township to the west (later Redford Township and Dearborn Township), Ecorse Township to the southwest, and the Detroit River to the southeast.
+In 1833, Greenfield Township was organized from northern and southwestern portions of Springwells, reducing its size significantly.
+In 1873, the part of Greenfield Township south of what would become Tireman Avenue was transferred to Springwells Township.

+In 1842, the U.S. Army began construction of Fort Wayne at the Detroit River, now listed in the National Register of Historic Places.

 The township was named for the many natural springs in the area.
 Earlier, French explorers had named the area "Belle-Fontaine," French for "Beautiful Fountain."
 In 1815, the "sand hill at Springwells" was the site of the signing of the Treaty of Springwells, which was attended by future U.S. President William Henry Harrison.

-In 1842, the U.S. Army began construction of Fort Wayne at the Detroit River, now listed in the National Register of Historic Places.

-Partitioned many times, by the 1850s Springwells Township bordered Detroit to its east, Greenfield Township to its north, Redford Township to its northwest, Dearborn Township to its west, Ecorse Township to its south, and the Detroit River to its east.

 According to the research of author Richard Bak, there was a series of unsolved deaths in the 1880s that occurred under suspicious circumstances.
 These events have gone largely forgotten, but stand amongst Wayne County's greatest unsolved crimes of all time.

+Springwells Township ceased to exist when the remainder was incorporated as a city in 1924.